erikaleigh/udacity-neighbourhood-map/README.md

 - Used instructions for loading a Google Maps Javascript API from [Google's documentation](https://developers.google.com/maps/documentation/javascript/tutorial)
 - Extra help for setting up markers and info windows from [Udacity's Google Maps API course](https://www.udacity.com/course/google-maps-apis--ud864)
 - Syntax for error handling for Google Maps API load inspired by [this](https://discussions.udacity.com/t/handling-google-maps-in-async-and-fallback/34282/33?)
 Udacity forum discussion
+- Used parts of example code from [Google's documentation for Geocoding](https://developers.google.com/maps/documentation/javascript/geocoding) for syntax help when calling Geocode locations for markers